treeverse/lakeFS/docs/integrations/spark.md

 The data is now created in lakeFS as new changes in your branch.
 You can now commit these changes or revert them.

-### Configuring Azure Databricks with the S3 Gateway
+### Configuring Azure Databricks with the S3-compatible API
 {: .no_toc }

-If you use Azure Databricks, you would want to take advantage of the lakeFS S3 gateway with your Azure account, using the S3A File system.
+If you use Azure Databricks, you can take advantage of the lakeFS S3-compatible API with your Azure account and the S3A FileSystem.
-Meaning, you’ll need to add the `hadoop-aws` jar (with the same version of your `hadoop-azure` jar) to your Databricks cluster.
+This will require installing the `hadoop-aws` package (with the same version as your `hadoop-azure` package) to your Databricks cluster.

-The S3 gateway makes lakeFS compatible with S3, meaning that the S3A file system can “talk” to it natively Define your File system configurations in the following way:
+Define your FileSystem configurations in the following way:

 ```
 spark.hadoop.fs.lakefs.impl=org.apache.hadoop.fs.s3a.S3AFileSystem
 spark.hadoop.fs.lakefs.access.key=‘AKIAlakefs12345EXAMPLE’                   // The access key to your lakeFS server
 spark.hadoop.fs.lakefs.secret.key=‘abc/lakefs/1234567bPxRfiCYEXAMPLEKEY’     // The secret key to your lakeFS server
 spark.hadoop.fs.lakefs.path.style.access=true
-spark.hadoop.fs.lakefs.endpoint=‘https://lakefs.example.com’                 // The endpoint of your lakeFS server
+spark.hadoop.fs.lakefs.endpoint=‘https://example-org.lakefscloud.io’                 // The endpoint of your lakeFS server
 ```

 For more details about [Mounting cloud object storage on Databricks](https://docs.databricks.com/dbfs/mounts.html).